jenndryden/Canadian-Tech-Internships-Summer-2024/CONTRIBUTING.md

 ```
 | [Company Name](link) | Location | Application Status | Notes | Date Posted |
 ```

-**NOTE**: New internships should be added to the top of the list, not at the bottom.

 3. Create a pull request.